 This social media scam looks like a private message (PM) from an FB contact.
 Truth is, cybercriminals may have already hacked into your friend’s account and have forwarded their credentials to others who may then use it to send spam messages or malware to you and their FB friends.

 If you start to have doubts with social media messages from your contacts, alert them as soon as possible that their pages may have been infiltrated (but remember, don’t reply to the message).
-If you are sent to a different page when you open the message, check the URL of this page.
-If it is directed to a page different from where you are expecting to go, make your exit quick.
+If you are redirected to a different page when you open the message, check the URL of this page.
+If it is directed to a page different from where you are expecting to go, make a quick exit.

 Fake Password Update Requests

 In this scam, you may, for example, get an email that is disguised as a typical message from a social media page you’re subscribed to.
-But, this email will tell you that you need to update your password and will take you to a login prompt to perform the action.
+However, this email will tell you that you need to update your password and will prompt a log-in page to perform the action.
 Once you click on the prompt, you’ll be directed to a fake webpage that simulates the social media site.
 Once you enter your user name or password, your information has been phished.

 Remember, if the prompt leads you to a webpage that asks you to enter crucial data has an URL that is different from the site you intended to go, chances are this may be a phishing attempt.